Frequently Asked Questions

 Q. What Radio channels can I use?

-A. See our Frequencies page, in the US there are six 27MHz channels, thirty 75MHz ("surface") channels, and virturally unlimited 2.4 GHz channels available.
+A. See our Frequencies page, in the US there are six 27MHz channels, thirty 75MHz ("surface") channels, and virtually unlimited 2.4 GHz channels available.

 Q. Where can I get plans for building?

 The best bet is to contact the class secretary.
 Some classes restrict what the owner can build themselves.
+For instance, some classes require that the boats come from a single manufacturer, or be molded from Class- approved molds.
 Some classes allow the owner to build to a very specific plan, and others allow any design within the rules.

 The AMYA has a few sets of plans for sale for some classes.
 We are trying to dramatically increase this set, and eventually hope to include electronic versions of plans on-line.